 Common Questions People Also Ask

 - What is the best pasta for Alfredo?
-The traditional choice is fettuccine, as its wide shape holds the creamy sauce well.
+Fettuccine because it holds sauce best.

 - What can I substitute for heavy cream?
-Alternatives include half-and-half, evaporated milk, or homemade cashew cream for a dairy-free option.
+Half-and-half, evaporated milk or cashew cream.

 Conclusion